Find Affordable College Courses

 Top 10 Best Ecology, Evolution & Systematics Biology Master's Degree Schools

 Our analysis found University of California - Berkeley to be the best value school for ecology, evolution and systematics biology students who want to pursue a master’s degree in California.
-UC Berkeley is a very large public school located in the city of Berkeley.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 The average tuition and fees for an in-state graduate student at UC Berkeley are $14,160 a year.

-You’ll be in good company if you decide to attend University of California - Santa Barbara.
-It ranked #2 on our 2023 Best Value Ecology & Systematics Biology Master’s Degree Schools in California list.
+Out of the 10 schools in California that were part of this year’s ranking, University of California - Santa Barbara landed the # 2 spot on the list.
 UCSB is a very large public school located in the medium-sized suburb of Santa Barbara.

 UCSB graduate students pay an average of $13,581 in in-state tuition and fees each year.

 You’ll join some of the best and brightest minds around you if you attend University of California - Davis.
 The school came in at #3 on this year’s Best Value Ecology & Systematics Biology Master’s Degree Schools in California list.
-UC Davis is a fairly large public school located in the small suburb of Davis.
+UC Davis is a very large public school located in the small suburb of Davis.

 The average tuition and fees for an in-state graduate student at UC Davis are $13,608 a year.